Packing supplies checklist

 You would be surprised how much trash can come up when packing for a move.
 Especially if you decide to de-clutter your home before the move.
 Even if you will not be doing some major de-cluttering, having high volume and durability bags would be a smart idea during a relocation.
 Better than regular bags, for holding stuff like your clothes or linen during a relocation, trash bags quickly make our checklist of packing supplies.

 Rope or tie-down straps

-When it comes to a relocation, keeping everything secure in place in the moving truck plays a major role in avoiding damage.
-This is especially true when it comes to moving heavy or bulky objects like couches and TVs.That is why most moving companies use tie-down straps to make everything secure in their truck.
+When it comes to relocation, keeping everything secure in place in the moving truck plays a significant role in avoiding damage.
+That is especially true when it comes to moving heavy or bulky objects like couches and TVs.That is why most moving companies use tie-down straps to make everything secure in their truck.
 After all, a sofa on the loose, can cause serious damage inside a moving truck.
 If you will be conducting the move yourself and don’t want to spend on a professional item like tie-down straps, you can use a strong rope instead.
-Either way, something that can fix the heavy items in place, should definitely be on every packing supplies checklist
+Either way, something that can fix the heavy items in place should be on every packing supplies checklist

 How to form a packing supplies checklist for your move